bitrise-io/devcenter/_articles/en/reviews/test.md

 And that’s it!
 Start a build.

 {% include message_box.html type="done" title="Distribute your app" content=" If your build has run successfully, you should see your app on Testflight.
 From there, you can distribute it to external testers or release it to the App Store. "%}

+{% include message_box.html type="important" title="Google administrator account" content="
+Please note that you must have a Google administrator account to add Bitrise as a SAML app.
+"%}

+Google administrator account

+Please note that you must have a Google administrator account to add Bitrise as a SAML app.